Words and Pics: Rich Norman

 I’ll rattle through a few of the features:

 Reinforced belt loops.

 Lightly padded waist.
 Really comfortable.

 Heavy duty YKK zip fly and Velcro field fasten the trousers.
 The Velcro field allows a little adjustability.

 Waist adjuster.
 The tabs are a lot like the laser cut Velcro tabs you see on softshell cuffs.
 This is an amazing feature and means I don’t have to wear a trouser belt.
-You just cinch the tabs and go.
+I just cinch the waist via the tabs and go.
 All trousers should be built this way.